-If someone also has a pharyngeal dysphagia or a throat issue causing difficulty swallowing, then he may end up with food left behind along the back of the tongue and in the throat if the transitional food becomes a dry-sticky paste.
+If someone also has a pharyngeal dysphagia or a throat issue causing difficulty swallowing, then they may end up with food left behind along the back of the tongue and in the throat if the transitional food dissolves into a dry-sticky paste.
 Transitional food selection will have to be done carefully.
-He may also have to avoid a transitional food that melts to a thin liquid (e.g., ice cream and Jell-O), to avoid getting the thin liquid down the wrong way into the lungs (aspiration).
+They may also have to avoid a transitional food that melts to a thin liquid (e.g., ice cream and Jell-O), to avoid getting the thin liquid down the wrong way into the lungs (aspiration).

-These issues are best investigated by a speech-language pathologist (swallowing specialist), using an instrumental evaluation (e.g., Fiberoptic Endoscopic Evaluation of Swallowing/FEES or Videofluoroscopic Swallow Study/VFSS).
+These issues are best analyzed by a speech-language pathologist or SLP (i.e., an SLP who specializes in swallowing and dysphagia).
+They may require an instrumental evaluation (e.g., Fiberoptic Endoscopic Evaluation of Swallowing/FEES or Videofluoroscopic Swallow Study/VFSS).
 These instrumental evaluations are the only way to see if the person is clearing viscous liquids and purees/pastes through the pharynx, as no specialist has bedside x-ray vision!
-You will also be able to assess if the person is protecting the airway as the transitional food melts into a liquid and spills to the throat.
-For example, the therapist could test a variety of transitional foods on FEES and thin liquids and mixed consistencies on a VFSS.
+Fortunately, researchers are currently investigating the safety of transitional foods with VFSS, and they are finding that there are no significant differences between transitional foods and purees when assessing oral and pharyngeal swallowing parameters on videofluoroscopic examinations (Shune et al., 2022).
+Using the VFSS or FEES, you will also be able to assess if the person is protecting the airway as the transitional food melts into a thin liquid and spills to the throat.
+These instrumental examinations can test a variety of transitional foods, thin liquids, and mixed consistencies.

-Your swallowing specialist needs to also make sure you have sufficient saliva to break down these transitional solids.
-Some people with dry mouth (xerostomia) may find some transitional foods to be sticky and NOT easy to swallow.
+Your swallowing specialist will make sure you have sufficient saliva to break down these transitional solids.
+Some people with dry mouth (xerostomia) may find some transitional foods to be sticky and NOT easy to swallow, requiring sauces and dips.